 A consistent legal and strong institutional framework is a key feature in countries with mature apprenticeship systems.
 The legislative framework clearly spells out the objectives of the system and defines the division of roles and responsibilities of key actors.
 It may also set rules for interaction and cooperation and regulate the division between company-based training and school-based training.

-For the enterprise-based element of the apprenticeship training, the most important law is the Vocational Training Act (Berufsausbildungsgesetz, BAG), which is the responsibility of the Federal Ministry of Science, Research and Economy.
+For the enterprise-based element of the apprenticeship training, the most important law is the Vocational Training Act (Berufsausbildungsgesetz, BAG), which is the responsibility of the Federal Ministry for Digital and Economic Affairs.
 The School Organisation Act (Schulorganisationsgesetz, SchOG) and the School Instruction Act (Schulunterrichtsgesetz, SchUG) comprise the main legislative acts for the school-based section.
-They are within the sphere of influence of the Federal Ministry of Education.
+They are within the sphere of influence of the Federal Ministry of Education, Science and Research.

 The regulatory framework for VET is based on four major laws.
 The laws all have national coverage and stipulate the legal structure within which the VET system functions, including programs, funding and institutional framework.